IFI Design Distinction Awards (IFI DDA)

 Entries comprise built projects from around the world, submitted by Interior Architects/Designers working across a broad spectrum of expertise and contexts.
 All Interior Architects/Designers are encouraged to enter this design competition, and affiliation with an IFI member is not a condition of entry.

 IFI DDA entries are considered in detail by jurors representing the top practitioners and firms globally.
-Finalists are invited to attend the IFI CONGRESS in November, where winners will be announced at a special ceremony and gala dinner.
+Finalists are invited to attend the Gala Awards Ceremony in November, where winners will be announced.

 HOW TO ENTER